IHE/RAD.IRA/input/pagecontent/volume-1.md

 <br clear="all">

 **Figure 1:53.4.2.1.2.5-1: Sign-off Report Flow in IRA Profile**

+TODO:
+- In common case, Report Creator is the actor to close the context.
+Occasionally, Image Display or Worklist Client can close the report context, but be careful.
+- The Report Creator, if it receives the report close context, it may save the content and re-open the context if necessary

 The flow above shows the simple case with a sequential switching of report context.
 In this case, a report context is opened and then closed before the next report context is opened.